Your Saliva.

 into your whole body.

 When most people think about oral health, they think about teeth and gums.
-But your mouth is more than just a smile — it's the entry point to your entire body.
+But oral health is about more than teeth and gums — it's deeply connected to your systemic wellness.

 🦠